gerbera/gerbera/doc/config-import.rst

     ::

-        legacy-separator="..."
+        legacy-value-separator="..."

     * Optional
     * Default: **empty**

-    This string is used to split items into lists before joining them with entry-separator.
+    This string is used to split items into lists before joining them with multi-value-separator.
     This option can be used to import files from legacy tools which did not support multi-valued items.
     The empty string is used to disable legacy handling.